PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 Linux or WSL on x86_64, as well as on Mac on aarch64-darwin.

-The packages will include the Neovim editions, Vim plugins that we did not find in the nixpkgs and had to package ourselves.
+The packages will include the Neovim editions, Vim plugins that we did not find in the Nixpkgs and had to package ourselves.
 Additionally, we will have an adjusted LazyGit package in the other packages.

-Afterwards, you will be able to run any edition with a commands like these:
+Afterward, you will be able to run any edition with commands like these:

 ```sh
 nix run github:PrimaMateria/blog-neovim-editions#neovim.light